Circle packings, renormalizations and subdivision rules: Generalizations of subdivision rules

 We call the infinite graph $\mathcal{G}$ an {\em admissible subdivision graph} for $\mathcal{R}$.
 We remark that there can be uncountably many different admissible subdivision graph for $\mathcal{R}$.

 The same proof as Theorem \ref{thm:LR} gives the following. \begin{theorem} Let $\mathcal{R}$ be a simple, irreducible, acylindrical interpolation of finite subdivision rules.
 Let $\mathcal{G}$ be an admissible subdivision graph for $\mathcal{R}$.
-Then the moduli space $\mathcal{M}(\mathcal{G})$ is isometrically homeomorphic to $\Teich(\Pi_{F})$.
+Then the Teichm\"uller space $\Teich(\mathcal{G})$ is isometrically homeomorphic to $\Teich(\Pi_{F})$.
 In particular, any two circle packings with nerve $\mathcal{G}$ are quasiconformally homeomorphic. \end{theorem}

 Given a sequence of nested faces for $\mathcal{G}$, we can define the corresponding iteration of renormalizations $\mathfrak{R}^n$.
-The same proof of Theorem \ref{thm:EC} also gives \begin{theorem} Let $\mathcal{R}$ be an interpolation of finite subdivision rules.
-There exist a constant $\delta < 1$ and $C$ such that the following holds.
+The same proofs of Theorems~\ref{thm:LB} and \ref{thm:EC} also give \begin{theorem} Let $\mathcal{R}$ be an interpolation of finite subdivision rules.
+There exist constants $\delta < 1$ and $C>0$ {depending only on $\mathcal{R}$} such that the following holds.

-Let $\mathcal{G}$ be an admissible subdivision graph for $\mathcal{R}$. \begin{itemize} \item(Finite approximation) Suppose $\mathcal{P}, \mathcal{P}' \in \mathcal{M}(\mathcal{G}^{n+k})$ have the same external class.
+Let $\mathcal{G}$ be an admissible subdivision graph for $\mathcal{R}$. \begin{itemize} \item(Finite approximation) Suppose $\mathcal{P}, \mathcal{P}' \in \Teich(\mathcal{G}^{n+k})$ have the same external class.
 Let $\mathcal{P}^k, (\mathcal{P}')^k$ be the sub-circle packing associated to $\mathcal{G}^k$.
 Then

-\item(Renormalization) Let $\mathcal{P}, \mathcal{P}' \in \mathcal{M}(\mathcal{G})$.
+\item(Renormalization) Let $\mathcal{P}, \mathcal{P}' \in \Teich(\mathcal{G})$.
 Then given a sequence of nested faces for $\mathcal{G}$, we have

 \end{itemize} \end{theorem}